Sensor-Based-Activity-Recognition/mobile-app/README.md

 You can still setup XCode on your machine and install & use our app that way.

 or, buy an Android ;)

+# Changing the Host

+When you don't want to use our backend-api, you need to replace the host `https://sbar.fuet.ch` in the `./App.tsx` file with your own host.